TimoKuronen/PocketMatch/docs/architecture.md

 Win UI shows coins earned this level; HUD and lose panel show wallet balance (`x N`).
 Objectives and moves stay visible on fail so the player can judge whether continue is worthwhile.

-Continue is once per attempt (coin or ad, not both).
-Rewarded-ad continue is planned; the ad button is present but disabled.
+Continue is once per attempt via coins.

 ## Live-service hooks